A father's fight, a son's future: The power of plasma

 Plasma donations help kids like Oliver, celebrity chef Nate Appleman’s son, live healthy lives.

-Plasma – the yellowish liquid that makes up about 55% of our blood – is a major component in creating lifesaving therapies for burn injury survivors, people who are immune-compromised, people with hemophilia and certain cancer patients.
-In fact, more than 125,000 Americans rely on therapies made from plasma every day.
+Plasma — the yellowish liquid that makes up about 55% of our blood1 — is a major component in creating lifesaving therapies for burn injury survivors, people who are immune-compromised, people with rare conditions, like hemophilia, and certain cancer patients.2 In fact, more than 125,000 Americans rely on therapies made from plasma every day,3 and to add perspective, a whopping 130 plasma donations are needed to treat one person with primary immunodeficiency for one year.4 To meet this growing need, a consistent supply from donors is crucial.

 Donating plasma is a safe and easy process.
-Plasma can be safely donated twice a week.
-With a donation that typically takes between 1-3 hours, you can make a lasting impact on patients who rely on plasma for treatment.
+While donation rules may vary by country, in general, you can donate plasma as often as twice a week.6 With a donation that typically takes between 1-3 hours, you can make a lasting impact on patients who rely on plasma for treatment.7 Within 24 hours, the plasma volume you donated is replenished in your body.7

-While Oliver works on keeping his heart healthy, Appleman continues to feed others – with his culinary skills, and with the knowledge he’s gained through Oliver’s resilience.
+While Oliver works on keeping his heart healthy, Nate continues to feed others with his culinary skills, and with the knowledge he’s gained through Oliver’s resilience.

 In the spirit of Nate and Oliver’s health journey, and giving back, here’s a recipe to remember: